A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Numerical examples

 The Sioux Falls network includes $24$ nodes and $76$ links.
 The topology of the network, node indexes, link indexes, and the link performance functions are downloadable from the github (\url{https://github.com/bstabler/TransportationNetworks}).
-Parameter values for Sioux Falls network are in \ref{append:parameters_sioux}.
-We would like to investigate two scenarios shown in Table~(\ref{tab:SF_scenario}).
-The first scenario contains only 2 OD pairs with 2 origins and 1 common destination, and the second scenario includes 6 OD pairs with 3 origins and 2 destinations.
-For Scenario~1, we investigate two cases: travel time is congestion-independent (Case~1) and congestion-dependent (Case~2).
-For Scenario~2, we also focus on two cases: search friction is small (Case~1) or large (Case~2).
+Parameter values for Sioux Falls network are in \ref{append:sioux}.
+To solve the coupled system - [\textbf{All}.\mbox{NCP}\mbox{-ESys}], we first generate a layered OD graph in Python3.6 (Algorithm \ref{alg:OD_generation_1}) based on OD pairs on road networks.
+We then combine all the three modules as a large system of NCPs and solve it in GAMS \citep{ferrisgams}.

-Subsequently, we will present results of two scenarios in the following two subsections.
-Note that the OD graph in the 6-OD case is much larger than that in the 2-OD case.
-When there are 2 OD pairs, the total combinations of OD sequences is $2\cdot (2-1) \cdot 3=6$ (See Fig.~\ref{fig:3ODs}).
-The full OD graph has 16 arcs.
-When there are 6 OD pairs, the total combinations of OD sequences is $6\cdot 5\cdot 3=90$.
-The full OD graph has 144 arcs.
-The computation times for the 2-OD and 6-OD scenarios are 2.08s and 15.64s, respectively.
-The algorithm stops with a residual less than $10^{-7}$.
+We would like to investigate three scenarios shown in Table~(\ref{tab:SF_scenario}).
+For Scenario~1 (2 ODs), we investigate two cases: travel time is congestion-independent (Case~1) and congestion-dependent (Case~2).
+For Scenario~2 (6 ODs), we also focus on two cases: search friction is small (Case~1) or large (Case~2).
+For Scenario~3 (more ODs), we look into the computation time and problem scale regarding the number of OD pairs.

-\subsubsection{2 ODs}
+\subsection{2 ODs}

 For 2 OD pairs (1,20) (indexed as OD~1) and (2,20) (indexed as OD~2), we aim to compare 2 cases: Case~1 where the network links have large capacities and Case~2 where the network links have smaller capacities and thus link travel times are more sensitive to link traffic flow.
 We deliberately assign different OD demands to these two OD pairs (i.e., $q_{(1,20)}=500, q_{(2,20)}=200$), so that readers can easily distinguish quantities of these two ODs.
 In addition, it represents an asymmetric demand scenario when OD demands of two ODs are different and matching all the e-pooling orders would not be guaranteed.